nasa/PolyCARP/README.md

 ### License

 This code is released under NASA's Open Source Agreement.
-For more information see files in directory LICENSES.
+For more information see files in directory LICENSES.

 ### Contact